ytaki0801/PureLISP.sh/README.md

 C:\Users\TAKIZAWA Yozo\busybox>
 ```

-Or, you can send a text file of LISP codes to PureLISP.sh with "-s" option,
+Or, you can send a text file of LISP codes to PureLISP.sh with "-snl" or "-sl" option,
 prompt suppression mode, via redirection in a shell interpreter.

 ```